 The final DINA assessment report and the launch of the Recovery and Resilience Framework are due in early 2018.

 Abas Adami, Acting Director of Planning Department, Somaliland Ministry of National Development and Planning, E: firstname.lastname@example.org

 Usman Qazi, Senior Early Recovery Advisor, Office of the Deputy Special Representative of the United Nations Secretary-General, E: email@example.com

 Hassan Hirsi, Communications Specialist, World Bank, E: firstname.lastname@example.org

 Pauline Gibourdel, Programme Manager, Resilience and Natural Resource Management, Delegation of European Union to Somalia, E: email@example.com\

 Keelin FitzGerald, Communications Specialist, United Nations Development Programme, E: firstname.lastname@example.org

-Disclaimer: Views and opinions expressed are those of the author/authors and do not reflect the views of Somaliland Intellectuals Institute (SII) and/or its sponsors.
+Disclaimer: Views and opinions expressed here are those of the author/authors and do not reflect views of Somaliland Intellectuals Institute (SII) and/or its sponsors or partners.
 SII reserves the right to edit articles before publication.
-If you want to submit an opinion piece or an analysis please email it to firstname.lastname@example.org December 13, 2017
+To consider publishing your opinion piece or analysis please email to email@example.com December 13, 2017